 First, I’ll quickly make the case for picking each of Thailand and Bali.

 Second, I’ll cover 6 key differences between the two.

 Lastly, I’ll give you 3 questions you need to ask yourself in order to decide if Bali or Thailand is best for your situation!

-Thailand is huge, and has something for everyone, whether you’re a backpacker doing some solo travel, a family on vacation, or a couple on honeymoon.
+So whether you’re a backpacker doing some Thailand solo travel, a family on vacation, or a couple on honeymoon.

 Want to bounce between tiny sun-soaked islands until you find your perfect slice of paradise?